MFritzN/BoolTool-Reloaded/README.md

 To run a development server run `elm reactor` in the top directory.

 To compile the project to browser ready HTML, run: `elm make src/Main.elm`

+## Tests
+The tests are implemented with [elm test](https://package.elm-lang.org/packages/elm-explorations/test).
+You can execute them with a test runner which requires node.js.
+I use [node test runner](https://github.com/rtfeldman/node-test-runner) to run my tests.
+Install it with `npm install --save-dev elm-test` and execute tests in the [test folder](./tests/) by using `npx elm-test`.